I Made Friends with the Second Prettiest Girl in My Class

 Japanese light novel series From Wikipedia, the free encyclopedia

 I Made Friends with the Second Prettiest Girl in My Class (Japanese: クラスで2番目に可愛い女の子と友だちになった, Hepburn: Kurasu de Ni-ban Me ni Kawaii Onna no Ko to Tomodachi ni Natta; lit.'I Became Friends With the Second Cutest Girl in Class'), shortened as Kuranika (クラにか) is a Japanese romantic comedy light novel series written by Takata and illustrated by Tom Osabe (first volume) and Azuri Hyūga (from second volume).
 It began serialization online in November 2020 on Kadokawa's user-generated novel publishing website Kakuyomu.
 It was later published by Kadokawa Shoten with nine volumes and a side story volume since December 2021 under their Kadokawa Sneaker Bunko imprint.
 A manga adaptation with art by Rin Ono has been serialized online via Media Factory's Comic Alive+ website since July 2022 and has been collected in seven tankōbon volumes.
-An anime television series adaptation produced by Connect premiered in April 2026.
+An anime television series adaptation produced by Connect premiered in April 2026, to critical acclaim.

 WrittenbyTakata